When shifting to a hybrid work model, many companies find themselves in a situation where they have more employees than available desks.

 However, there’s no one-size-fits-all when it comes to hybrid work and workspace arrangement.
 Some companies prefer hot desking, others go for desk hoteling, and some even combine hot desking and desk hoteling for different teams in their organization.
 Consider your organization’s goals, culture, and employee satisfaction before anything else.

 If you decide to adopt hybrid work, a technological solution can be extremely useful for handling the challenges associated with the process.
-OfficeRnD Hybrid is specifically tailored to help you transition hybrid and help you manage your hybrid workspace, with modules like desk reservation and meeting room booking system, as well as integrations with Microsoft Teams, Outlook, Google Calendar, and more.
+OfficeRnD Hybrid is specifically tailored to help you transition to hybrid and help you manage your hybrid workspace, with modules like desk reservation and meeting room booking system, as well as integrations with Microsoft Teams, Outlook, Google Calendar, and more.